johnmartinsson/few-shot-learning-bioacoustics/README.md

     mv Development_Set Development_Set_22050Hz # cp -r Development_Set Development_Set_22050Hz  # (if you want to keep a copy)
     sh resample.sh

-## Download pre-made predictions and model weights
+## 2.2 Download pre-made predictions and model weights

     wget https://www.dropbox.com/s/ad7jxb8z5b06tjd/final_ensemble.zip
     unzip final_ensemble.zip

 The directory 'experiments/final_ensemble' will now contain the model weights for each model in the ensemble, and the predictions from each model for the validation data.
-To ensemble the predictions and evaluate continue to the next section.
-To make your own predictions skip to the train models and make predictions section.
+To ensemble the predictions and evaluate continue to section 2.3.
+To make your own predictions skip to section 2.4.

-## Evaluate and produce plots
+## 2.3 Evaluate and produce plots

     mkdir notebooks/evals       # used to store .json files jupyther notebook

 Start the "results_notebook.ipynb", and run the code to produce figure 2, figure 3 and figure 4.

-## Train models and make predictions
+## 2.4 Train models and make predictions
 Assuming you have access to three GPU:s, a simple way to train the ensemble would be:

     CUDA_VISIBLE_DEVICES=0 python main.py pcen_speech train